Aug 06, 2026

 Do bananas help with bloating?

-Is it better to eat green or ripe bananas for the gut?
+Is it better to eat bananas on an empty stomach?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.